-Council place the ordinance on first reading.
+Council adopt the ordinance.

 SUMMARY

 This item is continued from Item #5 at the February 2, 2021, City Council meeting excluding part 4 pertaining to Paseo Del Rey between East H and East J Streets introduced at that meeting.
 Please note that Staff is currently conducting additional traffic analysis of the subject segment of Paseo Del Rey.